mkinach/cheatsheets/git-cheatsheet.md

 git stash pop              # apply most recent stash, then delete it

 git log --oneline --decorate --graph --all  # pretty print branch structure

+git fetch  # fetch from remote repo (but do not merge) git pull   # fetch from remote repo and auto-merge
 ```

 Ignoring files and subdirectories